Your fleet is wearing out where you cannot see it.

 You supplied 4,200 litres to the subcontractor this month.
 Their record shows 3,800.
 The 400-litre gap is deducted from your invoice.
 The dispense receipt is unsigned and dated three weeks late.

-Each dispense PIN-attributed to the dispensing operator, photo of the pump reading, GPS-confirmed, time-stamped.
+Each dispense attributed to the dispensing operator and evidenced at the event.
 The fuel ledger is structured rather than reconstructed.
 The deduction conversation has evidence on your side.

 USD 5K / month

-typical recovery on a USD 100K monthly diesel supplied at 5% absorbed variance.
+recovery on a USD 100K monthly diesel supplied at 5% absorbed variance.
+(Illustrative model, your number from the audit.)

 Excavator parked on completed scope at Project A for three weeks.
 Project D urgently needs one.
 Subcontractor at Project D rents externally at premium rate.
 You pay depreciation on the idle machine; they pay rental on someone else's machine; the same brand on both sides.